 How to Get Dried Glue Off Painted Wood?

-Glue is a major part that cannot be ignored when working with woodworking projects.
+Glue is a major part that cannot be ignored when working on woodworking projects.
+However, it can also damage your project – if not used correctly.

-To simply wipe out the glue, from a finished or semi-finished wood surface, you can use a piece of rag dampened in warm water.
+Fortunately, removing the fresh glue from wood is not that difficult as you can simply wipe out the excess fresh wet glue, from a finished or semi-finished wood surface using a piece of rag dampened in warm water.

 Removing Dried Glue from Painted Wood

+Wood glue is simply an adhesive that includes molecular chains known as polymers.
 These polymers provide the feature of “cohesion” to the glue, making it capable of binding itself.

-The binding of the wood and glue is a distinctive bond known as “adhesion” which works on the molecular attraction between the wood and glue molecules.
+The binding of the wood and glue which is a distinctive bond known as “adhesion” works on the molecular attraction between the wood and glue molecules.

-Removing old dried glue from already stained or painted wood surfaces (like your kitchen cabinets, table, chairs, hardwood floors, laid parquet, etc) is therefore not very easy.
+Hence, stripping the old dried glue off from already stained or painted wood surfaces (like your kitchen cabinets, table, chairs, hardwood floors, laid parquet, etc.) is not very easy.
+You will need the right products in addition to applying some elbow and grease before you can get the desired results.

 What follows are a few simple steps you need to follow to remove the glue from wood that has dried over time…